How to Start a Podcast and Measure Its Impact in 2021

 “You have to look at [success] holistically.
 To me, the revenue from the podcast is what tells me the podcast is working.

 “[To measure podcast performance] there are lots of other things you can do.
-For instance, we only mention certain urls on podcasts.
-So, if that url is getting traffic, it’s because a podcast listener typed it in.
+For instance, we only mention certain URLs on podcasts.
+So, if that URL is getting traffic, it’s because a podcast listener typed it in.
 It’s just like radio commercials that use special codes or numbers as a way to measure the radio spot’s effectiveness.”

-Jon’s insights make it clear that he is truly focused on measuring the impact that each episode’s CTA has on the overall business.
+Nastor’s insights make it clear that he is truly focused on measuring the impact that each episode’s CTA has on the overall business.
 Incorporating these kinds of tactics into your podcast plan will put you in a good spot to report on performance and justify your podcasting efforts sooner.

-While Jon is using specific landing pages or promo codes within podcast episodes to drive web traffic, you can also flip that model and use tracking parameters on your website and other online placements to track the growth in popularity of your podcast.
+While Nastor is using specific landing pages or promo codes within podcast episodes to drive web traffic, you can also flip that model and use tracking parameters on your website and other online placements to track the growth in popularity of your podcast.

 Use UTMs to Track Podcast Growth Success